cconverse711/clicolors/index.md

 That's why this page tries to create some sort of "standard" which programs should comply to no matter on which platform they are run.

-The idea is to have the environment variables `NO_COLOR` and `CLICOLOR_FORCE` (which are currently already used for this exact reason on some UNIX systems).
+The idea is to have the environment variables `NO_COLOR`, `CLICOLOR_FORCE`, and `CLICOLOR` (which are currently already used for this exact reason on some UNIX systems).
 When set, the following rules should apply:

  * `NO_COLOR` set
    * Don't output ANSI color escape codes, see [no-color.org](https://no-color.org)
  * `CLICOLOR_FORCE` set, but `NO_COLOR` unset
-   * ANSI colors should be enabled no matter what.
+   * ANSI colors should be enabled no matter what
+ * `CLICOLOR` set, `NO_COLOR` and `CLICOLOR_FORCE` unset
+   * ANSI colors are supported and should be used when the program is writing to a terminal
  * none of the above environment variables are set
-   * ANSI colors are supported and should be used when the program is writing to a terminal.
+   * ANSI colors are not explicitly requested
+   * Older programs newly gaining colors may prefer to disable them by default
+   * New programs may prefer to operate as if `CLICOLOR` is set

 If you have ideas or comments please
 [create a new issue on GitHub](https://github.com/jhasse/clicolors/issues/new)